 Despite the government's attempts to control what is taught in the many madrassas in the country, there is concern that these could be playing a role in the radicalization of the youth.
 Any such radicalization is likely to make life more difficult for Christians in the country, especially as the whole Sahel region is already under serious jihadist threat.

 Economic landscape

-According to World Bank's 2021 Macro Poverty Outlook for Sub-Saharan Africa:
+According to World Bank's Macro Poverty Outlook 2022 for Sub-Saharan Africa (pp.66-67):